DouglasG04/proyecto1-landingpage/README.md

 # HOW TO DO PULL REQUEST TO MAIN BRANCH
-1. CREAR UNA NUEVA RAMA
+1. CREAR UNA NUEVA RAMA MAIN TEASJEDPASOJDJ